This could be for you if you:

 Talk to who?

 You're going to want to pick someone you trust to talk about things that are bothering you.
 It might be a friend, family member, teacher, doctor or other person you see often.
-See 'Tips on communicating' for ideas on how to express yourself.
+Get some tips on communicating for ideas on how to express yourself.
 You may also want to conisder talking to a counsellor, psychologist or psychiatrist.
 They can help you get the skills and help of someone who's trained to be a good person to talk to, so it's worth considering too.

 Some counsellors specialise, so you can get someone who's experienced in dealing with whatever's going on – whether it's drugs, sadness, anger, sex, stress, family issues, school, or anything else.
-See 'Finding services or professionals' if you're interested in finding a counsellor.
+Read more on finding services or professionals if you're interested in finding a counsellor.